-We found that majority of audio production professionals employ Avid Pro Tools as their main recording software, and with some professionals using Apple Logic Pro.
+We found that majority of audio production professionals utilize Avid Pro Tools or Apple Logic Pro as their main recording software.
 These recommendations are based on experience and research after speaking with hundreds of audio recording professionals.

 We participated in the Audio Engineering Society (AES) convention in Los Angeles and the National Association of Broadcasters (NAB) convention in Las Vegas, where we were fortunate to meet the head on-site technical representative at AVID who sets up systems for major companies such as NBC and Disney.
 He spent an hour with us discussing the ideal hardware for an efficient Pro Tools system.

 According to AVID, the more cores, the better.
 The more tracks you run, the more cores you want to have.
 As a test, we performed an upgrade on the 2010 Model 5,1 Mac Pro from a Quad-Core to a 12-core while keeping an eye on the Pro Tools CPU Usage Monitor.
 The CPU usage decreased by 30% which is great because it improves performance and allows you to perform more intensive tasks.

 For recording, the default memory configuration is fine.
 However, virtual instruments require a lot of memory.
 Since memory is low cost these days, upgrading is a good idea.
 As a general rule of thumb, we recommend 3-6GB of RAM per CPU core.